bennymunyiri/block-brother/README.md

-## debridge-cross-chain-dapp-example

-Explore a comprehensive demonstration showcasing a conceptual cross-chain decentralized application (dApp) leveraging the capabilities of the deBridge protocol.
-This example is developed using the Hardhat framework and the hardhat-debridge plugin.
-It provides insights into crafting, testing, simulating, and executing EVM (Ethereum Virtual Machine) contracts that rely on the infrastructure provided by deBridge.

-By examining this generic example, you'll gain insights into constructing various real-world applications and protocols.
-These could range from object bridges to price feeds, and even automated cross-chain arbitrage services.
-The adaptability and extensibility of this example open doors to limitless possibilities in the realm of decentralized applications and protocols.
-The potential applications are vast and diverse—only restricted by your imagination!

 ### Introduction

 Imagine a scenario where a `CrossChainCounter` contract is deployed on one blockchain.
 This contract holds a value that can be increased via a specific call initiated from another blockchain.
 However, the initiation of this call is exclusively allowed from the `CrossChainIncrementor` contract, residing at a predetermined and trusted address.